-From November 2014 until February 2016, he has been a Visiting Student at the DLR Remote Sensing Technology Institute.
-Previously, since 2012, he held a scholarship of the Italian National Research Council (IREA-CNR).
+From November 2014 until February 2016, he has been visiting the DLR Remote Sensing Technology Institute (EOC), working as a guest Ph.D. student on statistical methods for the estimation of interferometric parameters.
+Previously, since 2012, he has been with the Italian National Research Council (IREA-CNR) of Naples, where he started working on multi-temporal/multi-baseline SAR interferometry applications for deformation monitoring.

-His research interests include processing of synthetic aperture radar (SAR) images for single and multi-baseline interferometry with specific application to surface deformation monitoring and digital elevation model (DEM) generation.
-Further interests concern the development of algorithms for the land cover classification from SAR and optical data.
+His research interests include the processing of synthetic aperture radar (SAR) images for single and multi-baseline interferometry with specific application to surface deformation monitoring, digital elevation model (DEM) generation, and land cover classification.
+Recent interests concern the development of deep learning algorithms for statistical inference and land cover classification from SAR, optical, and multi-spectral data.
+Dr. Sica was the recipient of the IEEE Student Prize 2012 for the best master thesis.

 - Development of novel and efficient algorithms for forest mapping with Sentinel-1 data stacks